zupa-hu/errors/README.md

 * do not leak implementation details to untrusted clients
 * allow type-checking of errors (package level error types in dependant packages)

+### Experimental
+Checking for errors all the time is pain in the ass.
+Instead of returning them all the time as the last argument, call `panic(Err)` instead and catch them with `Catch()`.
+There is a small performance penalty (~0.2us) of using Catch, but when using at the top of a call-chain, it is offset by the reduced overhead of not needing to check `if Err != nil { .. }` all the time.
+Run the benchmarks on your own machine, on my system the speed of the 2 ways equaled around 100 function calls.
+So, if there are more than 100 func calls inside the call of Catch, it starts to improve speed instead of degrading it.
+In the order of above 1000 calls, function calling overhead dropped by 30%.

+Note that using `panic()` is not idiomatic go.
+Yet if I can write 50% less code, that is easier to read, and doing it is overall way more enjoyable, I'm willing to explore new grounds.
+The rules of what is idiomatic tend to change over time anyway.

 # Examples
 ### Example - simple client error